 Once they enter these pieces of data and click the CHECK-IN button to confirm, the registrant is finished and they are checked into the overall event.
 Note that you are not able to use self check-n for time stamping specific registration items.

 Admin check-in places the power of attendee check-in into the hands of your on-site event staff.
-However, this does require that event staff have an admin login and we'll get into that shortly.

 A registrant can obtain a QR code for the event...